dublado/csabapalfi.github.io/_posts/2014-07-30-speeding-up-map-search.md

 You can **enrich your data with additional AJAX lookups** which might not go to CDN but to origin to fetch the less static bits of data (like hotel or restaurant availability on specific dates).

 Watch this space as I might get some more drawings to make this all easier to digest but really wanted to get this out there first :)

+## Thanks

+...to the team at Hotels.com and especially Niall Johnson and Joonas Tanner who made the frontend code rock!